-- Move the shift lever to M (Manual Mode). - Tap the plus/minus buttons on the shift lever to select the desired range of gears for current driving conditions.
+- 1. Move the shift lever to M (Manual Mode). - 2.
+Tap the plus/minus buttons on the shift lever to select the desired range of gears for current driving conditions.

-With an 8-speed automatic transmission, hold the plus/minus buttons on the shift lever to select the highest or lowest range available for the current vehicle speed.
+Hold the plus/minus buttons on the shift lever to select the highest or lowest range available for the current vehicle speed.